What if you suddenly knew how to overcome fear of rejection, and it felt easy?

 Fear of rejection is caused by believing that someone else has the ability and privilege to reject you.

-In reality, no one has that ability and privilege but you.
+In reality, no human on earth today has that ability and privilege but you.

 Hank, who I mentioned above, is cool as a cucumber, even when a woman may not want to talk to him.